Tensor contraction: Abstract formulation

 where f is in V∗ and v is in V. The map C defines the contraction operation on a tensor of type (1, 1), which is an element of $V \otimes V^*$.
 Note that the result is a scalar (an element of k).
-Using the natural isomorphism between $V \otimes V^*$ and the space of linear transformations from V to V, one obtains a basis-free definition of the trace.
+In finite dimensions, using the natural isomorphism between $V \otimes V^*$ and the space of linear maps from V to V, one obtains a basis-free definition of the trace.